kartverket/kartverket.dev/CONTRIBUTING.md

 ### Testing OAuth locally

-We run with azure on kubernetes, but for local testing create your own [github app](https://github.com/settings/developers).
+We run with azure on kubernetes, but for local testing create your own [github app](https://github.com/settings/developers) or use an app registration in Microsoft Entra ID.
 The end result should be the same, as far as backstage is considered.

 In your Oauth Application configure homepage Url to  `http://localhost:3000` and callback url to `http://localhost:7007/api/auth/github/handler/frame`

-Configure github auth in `app-config.local.yaml`:
+Configure github and microsoft auth in `app-config.local.yaml`:
 ```yaml
 auth:
   environment: development